jameschandler1/eseven/README.md

     1. As a user I want to be able to shop without having to make an account

-    2. As a user if id like to id want to make an account

-    3. As a user I want to be able to search for specific items based on type, year, or brand
+    2. As a user I want to be able to search for specific items based on type, year, or brand (icebox item #2)

     4. As a user I want to be able to add potential purchases to a cart

     5. As a user I want to be able to make purchases through the website

-    6. As a user I want to be able to leave feedback on products or in general
+    6. As a user I want to be able to leave feedback on products or in general (icebox item #1)

     7. As a user I want to be able to find info about the business and what its up to

     8. As a user I want confirmation that transactions were successful

     9. As a user similarly I want to be notified of any issues during the transaction I.e. failure to complete…

-    10. As a user I want to be able to contact the site owner about potential promotional opportunities
+    10. As a user I want to be able to contact the site owner about potential promotional opportunities (icebox item #3)